 - S = Minimum sample size you should survey given your inputs.

-- z = How confident you can be that the population would select an answer within a certain range.
+- z = How confident you can be that the population would select an answer within a specific range.
 The confidence percentage translates to the z-score, the number of standard deviations a given proportion is away from the mean.

 - p = Standard deviation (in this case 0.5%).